To create a subcontractor progress claim for the release of retention.

 - If you are a collaborator (for example, an progress claim contact for a subcontracting company that is performing work for a head contractor managing your contract in Procore), your ability to perform progress claim-related tasks is determined by the project team that controls these settings for your Procore user account:

 - To learn more about permissions for specific tasks that can be performed with the Invoicing tool, see Permissions: Invoicing.

 - Create a subcontractor progress claim and save it as a 'Draft'.

 - Click the Subcontractor tab.

-- Locate the invoice that you want to update and click its link to open it.
+- Locate the progress claim that you want to update and click its link to open it.